QuentinRa/blog.quentinra.dev/proj/design-patterns/structure/composite.md

 [Go back](..)

-This pattern is exploiting ``Liskov substitution principe`` meaning a child-class can be viewed as a parent class.
+This pattern is exploiting ``Liskov substitution principle`` meaning a child-class can be viewed as a parent class.

 We will create a class ``parent`` with a method such as ``get...``.
-Then we will have `children` extending our `parent` class and implementing this or theses methods.
-Usually of child do some recursive work meaning that he got a attribute with the type of the parent class.
+Then we will have `children` extending our `parent` class and implementing this or these methods.
+Usually, of child do some recursive work meaning that he got an attribute with the type of the parent class.
 And the other one simply returns a value.

 * ✅ : generic, easy to ask for an information